nguyenvantinh06/movieticketbooking/README.md

 <center><a href="https://instamobile.io/app-templates/food-app-template/"><img src="https://www.instamobile.io/wp-content/uploads/2019/07/Screen-Shot-2019-07-22-at-8.56.44-PM.png" /></a></center>

-Download this beautiful free React Native starter kit, featuring a recipes app, to bootstrap your mobile app development.
-Learn React Native by working on a real project.
-Get familiar with various native components, navigation, redux and more.

-This is a simple movie app built with React Native and Tailwind CSS.
-It uses the [The Movie Database (TMDb) API](https://www.themoviedb.org/documentation/api) to fetch movies.
+The Movies App is a mobile application developed with React Native, enabling users to explore and discover information about movies.
+It uses the [The Movie Database (TMDb) API](https://www.themoviedb.org/documentation/api) to retrieve movie data, offering features such as searching for movies, viewing movie details, exploring trending movies, upcoming releases, top-rated movies, and accessing casting details.
+Additionally, I have incorporated various enhancements, including the ability to select seats, view ticket lists, and access profile information.

 <!-- # Getting Started -->